Conflict-Based Search for Multi-Agent Path Finding with Elevators: Conclusions and Future Work

-Fig.~\ref{fig:resultall}~(c), (f) show the rate of runtime of MDD-E and related techniques over the total runtime of the search.
-In both maps, as $N$ increases, the number of conflicts grows, prolonging the process of using MDD-E to identify conflicts of higher-priority, thus increasing the runtime rate of MDD-E. As larger maps often lead to longer paths, the MDD-E cost rate increases accordingly, resulting in higher rate in Fig.~\ref{fig:resultall}~(f) than in Fig.~\ref{fig:resultall}~(c).
+Fig.~\ref{fig:resultall}~(c), (f) show the fraction of total search time spent on MDD-E and related techniques within the 60-second runtime limit.
+In both maps, as $N$ increases, more conflicts require repeated construction and querying of MDD-E and joint MDD-E for conflict classification, thus increasing the runtime overhead.
+As larger maps often lead to longer paths, the MDD-E overhead increases accordingly, resulting in a higher fraction in Fig.~\ref{fig:resultall}~(f) than in Fig.~\ref{fig:resultall}~(c).